 The aim of the project is to help refugees succeed in business, and provides a range of online information and support guides to help both refugees themselves and mainstream business advisers.

-Anna Reisenberger, acting Chief Executive of the Refugee Council and chairing the conference, said:
+Anna Reisenberger, acting Chief Executive of the Refugee Council and chair of the conference, said:

 “Too many refugees are unemployed or under-employed.
 Many had thriving businesses in their home countries, which they were forced to abandon when they fled.
 This project provides valuable resources to help refugees start up their own businesses here in the UK, which we hope will go some way to addressing the current employment issues facing refugees and help them to successfully rebuild their lives here.”